All gender toilets

 A positive message

 Designating all gender toilets on campus is a positive and welcoming message to trans1 and non-binary individuals and provides facilities that are inclusive.
+Single gender facilities will also be available across campus for those who prefer them.

 The provision of all gender toilets on campus has been led by the Equality, Diversity and Inclusion Committee, Disability and Accessibility Group, Estates Services, the Equality and Diversity Office and supported by YUSU and GSA.
 A wide range of staff2 and students3 have been involved in the development of appropriate signage for these facilities.